-No advance notice or permit is required for a record attempt provided that the necessary official observers are present and proper arrangements have been made to control the attempt.
-Only a single declaration may be made for a record attempt, except that straight distance and distance to a declared goal may be declared together.
+Only a single declaration may be made for a record attempt, except that free distance and distance to a declared goal may be declared together.
 Where a declaration for a distance record has been made and the existing associated speed and/or free-distance record is bettered in that flight no separate declaration is required.

-3.3.2 Exceptions.
+3.3.2.
+Exceptions